ibm-cloud-docs/cloud-pak-data/getting-started.md

 The features that you can use depend on the services that you install.
 You can choose which services to install when you install {{site.data.keyword.cpd_full}}.

-Cloud Pak for Data performs the following prerequistes required for the services to install.
+To ensure that services install successfully, Cloud Pak for Data automated install makes the following changes:.
- *  Setting kernel parameters
+ *  Sets kernel parameters.
- *  Enabling noroot squash on worker nodes for NFS
+ *  Enables noroot squash on worker nodes for NFS.
- *  Increase image registry storage size to hold the docker images
+ *  Increases the image registry storage size to hold the docker images.

 If you want to install a service later, you can return to the **Deployment values** section and set the appropriate parameter to **true** or you can select a service from the Services catalog and follow the installation instructions for the service.